 Networking on LinkedIn is a viable way to grow your company, but when it comes to networking as an independent adjuster, nothing beats IA Path.
 When you join the League of IAs, you can get access to lots of peers and training that would otherwise be hard to come by.

 While you should invest time and energy into building your network on LinkedIn, joining IA Path can jumpstart your business and move things along even faster.
-Visit IAPath.com to check out our membership, the League of IA’s.
+You can try it out free for 7 days.